+PAGE TWO

-PAGE TWO (Return Page Two with Your Offer)
+(Return Page Two with Your Offer)

-HOME OFFICE ADDRESS (Address for offeror's home office / principal place of business) DDRESS (Address should be sent.)
-(See " urement and contract Number - Ex mail Address tension Fa csimile Area Code - PAYMENT ADDRESS (Address to which payments will be sent.)
-(See "Payment" clause) ORDER ADDRESS (Address to which purchase orders willbe sent) (See "Purchase Orders and "Contract Documents" clauses) Order Address same as Home Office Address Payment Address same as Home Office Address Payment Address same as Notice Address (check only one) ACKNOWLEDGMENT OF AMENDMENTS ddress same as Notic Offerors acknowl Amendment No. edges receipt of amo Amendment Issue Date Amendment No. ting amendment nur Amendment Issue Date mber and its date of issue.
-(See "Amendo.
-Amendment Issue Date Amendment No DISCOUNT FOR PROMPT PAYMENT (See "Discount for Prompt Payment" clause) 10 Calendar Days (%) 20 Calendar ar Days (%) 30 Calendar Days (%) Calendar Days (%) PREFERENCES - A NOTICE TO VENDORS (SEP.
+HOME OFFICE ADDRESS (Address for offeror's home office / principal place of business) NOTICE ADDRESS (Address to which all procurement and contract related notices should be sent.)
+(See "Notice" clause) Number - Ext ension Fa csimile Area Code - PAYMENT ADDRESS (Address to which payments will be sent.)
+(See "Payment" clause) Payment Address same as Home Office AddressPayment Address same as Notice Address (check only one) ORDER ADDRESS (Address to which purchase orders willbe sent) (See "Purchase Orders and "Contract Documents" clauses) Order Address same as Home Office AddressOrder Address same as Notice Address (check only one) DGMENT OF A mber and its date of issue.
+(See "Amend lments to Solicita tion" Provision) Amendment No. Amendment Issue Date Amendment No. Amendment Issue Date Amendment No. Amendment Issue Date Amendment No. 1 DISCOUNT FOR PROMPT PAYMENT (See "Discount for Prompt Payment" clause) 10 Calendar Days (%) 20 Calendar 20 Calendar ur Days (%) 30 Calendar Days (%) Calendar Days (%) PREFERENCES - A NOTICE TO VENDORS (SEP.
 2009): On June 16, 2009, the South Carolina General Assembly rewrote the law governing preferences available to in-state vendors, vendors using in-state subcontractors, and vendors selling in-state or US end products.
 This law appears in Section 11-35-1524 of the South Carolina Code of Laws.
 A summary of the new preferences is available at www.procurement.sc.gov/preferences .
 ALL THE PREFERENCES MUST BE CLAIMED AND ARE APPLIED BY LINE ITEM, REGARDLESS OF WHETHER AWARD IS MADE BY ITEM OR LOT.
 VENDORS ARE CAUTIONED TO CAREFULLY REVIEW THE STATUTE BEFORE CLAIMING ANY PREFERENCES.
 THE REQUIREMENTS TO QUALIFY HAVE CHANGED.
 IF YOU REQUEST A PREFERENCE, YOU ARE CERTIFYING THAT YOUR OFFER QUALIFIES FOR THE PREFERENCE YOU'VE CLAIMED.
 IMPROPERLY REQUESTING A PREFERENCE CAN HAVE SERIOUS CONSEQUENCES.
 [11-35-1524(E)(4)&(6)] PREFERENCES - ADDRESS AND PHONE OF IN-STATE OFFICE: Please provide the address and phone number for your in-state office in the space provided below.
 An in-state office is necessary to claim either the Resident Vendor Preference (11-35-1524(C)(1)(i)&(ii)) or the Resident Contractor Preference (11-35-1524(C)(1)(iii)).
 Accordingly, you must provide this information to qualify for the preference.
 An in-state office is not required, but can be beneficial, if you are claiming the Resident Subcontractor Preference (11-35-1524(D)).
 In-State Office Address same as Home Office Address In-State Office Address same as Notice Address (check only one)